Estimated reading time: 11 minutes

 Prohibition: (to forbid): Issued by a higher court to a lower court or tribunal to prevent the latter from exceeding its jurisdiction or usurping a jurisdiction that it does not possess.

-Certiorari (To be certified or to be informed): Issued by a higher court to a lower court or tribunal either to transfer case pending with the latter to it or to the order of the latter in a case.
+Certiorari (To be certified or to be informed): Issued by a higher court to a lower court or tribunal either to transfer a case pending with the latter to it or to

 Quowarranto (By what Authority?): It is issued by a court to enquire into the legality of claim of a person to a public office.

-NOTE: Under Representation of Peoples Act of 1951 a person is allowed to contest from not more than 2 constituencies.
-In the year 2001 the leader of AIADMK Jayalalitaa contested from 4 constituencies (Andipatti, Krishnagiri, Bhuvanagiri and Pudukottai).
-On November 20, 2012 the Supreme Court quashed a criminal proceeding against CM J Jayalalithaa initiated for filing 4 nomination papers in the 2001 assembly polls and asked Madras High Court to re-examine its order to lodge the case against her.
+NOTE: Under the Representation of Peoples Act of 1951 a person is allowed to contest from not more than 2 constituencies.
+In the year 2001, the leader of AIADMK Jayalalithaa contested from 4 constituencies (Andipatti, Krishnagiri, Bhuvanagiri, and Pudukottai).
+On November 20, 2012, the Supreme Court quashed a criminal proceeding against CM J Jayalalithaa initiated for filing 4 nomination papers in the 2001 assembly polls and asked Madras High Court to re-examine its order to lodge the case against her.

 Note: As per SC the HC of Madras did not consider the 2 reports of the Returning Officer were not considered while passing the order.

-Note: All the 4 nominations of were rejected as she had been disqualified from contesting the polls at time due to her conviction in the TANSI land deal case.
-A former DMK MP C Kuppuswamy moved HC against the HC in June 2007 directed the EC to register a case and the same was stayed by the SC in July 2007.
+Note: All 4 nominations of Jayalalithaa’s were rejected as she had been disqualified from contesting the polls at that time due to her conviction in the TANSI land deal case.
+A former DMK MP C Kuppuswamy moved HC against her

 Note: The law made by the Parliament under Article 33 cannot be challenged in the court of law